GHC 18 Scholarship applications are closed.

 - Scholars are active in computing community, providing support to computing clubs and/or organizations.

-- GHC will have an impact on the scholar and the message they take back to school and community.
+- GHC will have an impact on the scholar and the message the scholar takes back to her or his school and community.

 Please note that as a U.S. based organization, we must comply with all applicable U.S. laws and regulations, including those regarding financial transactions with certain countries and individuals.
 We will contact you if these laws and regulations affect your scholarship or if we require more information to make such a determination.
 You may obtain additional details regarding the laws and regulations referenced above by visiting this website.